Here, as promised, we begin a series of articles related to how certain settings are made in the cloud, focusing on Microsoft Azure.

 - Name: www; Alias: ApplicationName.azurewebsites.net.

 In Azure, for the newly created Web App, we must initially link to awverify.ApplicationName.azurewebsites.net as follows: click on the newly created Web App, Settings -> Custom Domain and SSL.
-Under HOSTNAMES ASSIGNED TO SITE, the following records must be entered:
+Under HOSTNAMES ASSIGNED TO SITE, the following entries must be added:

 - awverify.ApplicationName.com;